egirna/icapeg/README.md

         exception_page = "./temp/exception-page.html" # Location of the exception page for this service
         ```
       - ### **Description of hashlocal service**
       > - we will pretend that you want to download a file.
-Still, you don't know if it is safe or not, so using this service helps you calculate the hash value of any file you download through the icapeg, then it checks if this hash value is available or not in hash_file if it is in the hash_file returns back an exception page.
+Still, you don't know if it is safe or not, so     using this service helps you calculate the hash value of any file you download through the icapeg, then it checks if this hash value is available or not in hash_file if it is in the hash_file returns back an exception page, so if you tried to downloadany file of eicar test vrius it will appear an exception page,cause the hash file of thosefile is foun in our hash_file.

+    - ### **New used variables **

+    - **HashFile**
+     It is a string variable has the link of the hash_file_path.txt ,where we save the hashes value we want to be compared with any file we try to download through icapeg.

 ## Adding a new vendor to ICAPeg